larikkai/PHoF/documentation/user_instructions.md

 As sign up user you can create new game, user navbar to entry Add a game or Add a tournament page.
 Invent the game name and fill it in the game name field, select the number of players from dropdown form.
 When done click Add a new game / tournament.

-### Join or leave event
+### Join or leave game or tournament

 As sign up user you can you can join into a game or tournament.
 Browse games or tournaments, if you are qualified to join, join button is visible.
-If you are joined to an event and it is not confirmed, you can leave the event.
-After event is confirmed you cannot leave.
+If you are joined to an game or a tournament and it is not full, you can leave the game or tournament.
+After the game or the tournament is full you cannot leave.

 ## Ranking and news